Ghiyathat/Superstore-Sales-Dashboard/README.md

 - Utilized key influencers and Q&A visuals for insight automation

 ### Conclusion
-The dashboard demonstrates data storytelling with Power BI- combining data transformation, visualization, and AI features to enable users to interact with and derive insights from sales data effortlessly
+The dashboard demonstrates data storytelling with Power BI- combining data transformation, visualization, and AI features to enable users to interact with and derive insights from sales data effortlessly.
-    -